cemalsezer/JavaScript-Exercises/README.md

-# I share my exemplary works
+# I share my JavaScript practices and training in this repository.